Implementing Server‑Side Rendering (SSR) in Vue

 Articles

-Server‑side rendering (SSR) is a web development technique which generates HTML pages ‑ usually composed in JavaScript ‑ on the server rather than client‑side (in the browser).
-In response to a user request, the server compiles the HTML, and sends a fully‑rendered page to the client.
-This improves performance and SEO by ensuring content is quickly accessible and easily indexed by search engines.
+Server‑side rendering (SSR) is a web development technique that generates HTML on the server rather than relying on the browser to render the initial page from JavaScript.
+When a user requests a page, the server renders the initial HTML and sends it to the client.
+This can improve performance and SEO by making meaningful page content available earlier to users and easier for search engines to crawl and index.

-Below you will find a subset of articles from my blog specifically about Server‑Side Rendering.
-Although this is a topic I've been working with for many years, it's fair to say that I've not written about it often.
-I've only managed to publish six articles about it, which you can see and read below.
+Below you will find a subset of articles from my blog specifically about Server‑Side Rendering as well as how it relates to JavaScript SEO rendering and indexing.
+This is a topic I have worked with for many years, although it has not been one I have written about often.
+There are six articles collected here so far, which you can see and read below.

 How to implement server‑side rendering in Vue, with a clearer mental model for hydration, data loading, caching, and where SSR actually pays off.